 Praia a Mare, Calabria.

 There are so many cities in Italy that are worth visiting.
-Most visitors stick to the crowded favorites, which have been outlined in this guide already.
+Most visitors stick to the crowded favourites, which have been outlined in this guide already.
 If you’re sick of the endless tourists and want to get a taste of the alternative though, these oft-neglected locations make for a great detour.

 Below is a list of some lesser-visited cities in Italy.
 Most of these are very accessible by public transit so you won’t have to rent a car.
 Also, note that the majority of these locations have multiple forms of backpacker lodging.
 I’ve included links to all of the relevant accommodation pages for your convenience.